yhemme/RayTracer/README.md

 # RayTracer
-A GREAT RAYTRACER
-A Raytracer which can handle 4 forms and many effects/filters.
+A GREAT RAYTRACER which can handle 4 forms and many effects/filters.

 Make and run.
 Usage : ./RT scenes/[file.xml]